 contacts are used on the cipher wheels than are actually needed

-and where the extra contacts on the output of the drum are looped back
+and where the extra contacts of the output of the drum are looped back

 to the input.
 This method can be described as re-entry or

-Friedman was shocked when he saw the patent, but didn't tell that
+Friedman was shocked when he saw the patent, but didn't say that

 to Hagelin.
 The principle of re-injection was registered by the US